bramstroker/homeassistant-powercalc/docs/source/sensor-types/group/custom.md

-# Groups
+# Custom group

-Powercalc provides several options to group individual power sensors into a single one which sums the total.
-This can be very useful to get a glance about the consumption of all your lights together for example.
+Create a group with a custom name and add individual power and energy sensors to it.

 ## Create group with GUI